lingjiankong/leetcode/README.md

-# Coding challenges from www.leetcode.com.
+# Coding challenges from www.leetcode.com

+I am currently reorganize the problem categories, so this page might be a little messy.

 ## Note
 - Alpha: Three star questions.
 These are the questions that you must know.